litexlang/golitex/README.md

 </div>

-## Introduction
+## About

 _Mathematics... is nothing more than a game played according to certain simple rules with meaningless marks on a paper.
 -- David Hilbert_

+LiTeX is a formal proof management system designed to empower anyone, regardless of their mathematical background or expertise, to express and verify mathematics as intuitively as using natural language.
+It eliminates barriers between the user’s thought process and the expression of their logic by combining the familiar structure of LaTeX for breaking down mathematical expressions with Lisp’s "everything is a symbol" philosophy.
+This unique approach sets LiTeX apart from existing formal languages, making it far more accessible and intuitive.

-**LiTeX** is a formal proof management system inspired by Lisp semantics and LaTeX syntax.
-Leveraging LaTeX's familiar structure for decomposing mathematical communication and Lisp's "Everything is a symbol" philosophy, LiTeX aims to help anyone express and verify mathematics at any level as elegantly and intuitively as if they were using natural language. <font color="red">Feel free to share your suggestions and ideas to help me improve this open-source project—your feedback is invaluable!</font>
+<font color="red">Feel free to share your suggestions and ideas to help me improve this open-source project—your feedback is invaluable!</font>

 The basic elements of **LiTeX** called `symbols` have roots in Lisp's fundamental approach, drawing inspiration from its powerful macro system to handle literal manipulations in math. `Symbols` can have `facts` related to them, with some facts leading to further facts—mirroring how mathematical reasoning naturally progresses.
 Read `A Tour of LiTeX` below for further information.